ryanhamilton/questdb.io/docs/reference/function/meta.md

   expected to have
 - `designated` - if this is set as the designated timestamp column for this table
+- `upsertKey` - if this column is a part of UPSERT KEYS list for table [deduplication](/docs/concept/deduplication)

 For more details on the meaning and use of these values, see the [CREATE TABLE](/docs/reference/sql/create-table/) documentation.